activecollab/authentication/README.md

 As you can see from the example above, you can provide multiple handlers for the same event.
 Following events are available:

 1. `onUserAuthenticated` - (visit) User is recognized by its session cookie, token etc, so it was authenticated.
-Arguments provided to the callaback aure user instance [AuthenticatedUserInterface], and authentication method
+Arguments provided to the callaback are user instance [AuthenticatedUserInterface], and authentication result [AuthenticationResultInterface].
 1. `onUserAuthorized` (login) User provided valid credentials, and system authorized it.
+Arguments provided to the callaback are user instance [AuthenticatedUserInterface], and authentication result [AuthenticationResultInterface].
 1. `onUserAuthorizationFailed` (login failed)  User tried to authorize, but provided credentials were not valid, or authorization failed due to other reasons (SSO service down, etc).
-Argument provided to the callback are user's credentials [array].
+Arguments provided to the callback are user's credentials [array], as well as the failure reason ([Exception] or [Throwable]).
 1. `onUserSet` - User is set - authenticated, authorizer, or app set the user using its own logic.
+Argument provided to the callback is the user instance [AuthenticatedUserInterface].
 1. `setOnUserDeauthenticated` (logout) User logged out.
+Argument provided to the callback is authentication method that got terminated [AuthenticationResultInterface].

 ## Authentication Middlewares